 We have very strong links with our feeder schools, The Carlton Academy and The Carlton Infant Academy.
 All schools attend the SENDCo Family meetings so we all have a good working knowledge of pupils in our family who may move between schools.
-The Infant and Junior school share the same SENDCo.
+The Carlton Infant and Junior Academies share the same SENDCo.

-We have a sound transition plan for pupils both leaving and joining our school which involves hand-over meetings between professionals and parents/carers to ensure barriers to learning are clear and understood and that successful approaches to remove/reduce barriers continue.
+We have a sound transition plan for pupils both leaving and joining our academy which involves hand-over meetings between professionals and parents/carers to ensure barriers to learning are clear and understood and that successful approaches to remove/reduce barriers continue.
 There are opportunities to tailor transition plans for individual pupil needs which may involve a number of extra visits, creating photograph books, introducing a buddy system, short-term TA support, opportunities to discuss worries and ask questions.
-Over the last few years, we have sign-posted a number of families with Y6 SEND pupils to the Family SEAL transition programme at The Carlton Academy during the summer term.
-The feedback from this programme has been excellent and both pupils and parents/carers have increased confidence in moving schools.